 The AccuForce Pro V2 has been lauded multiple times not only by us but by a myriad of other reviews out there.
 It’s a powerful direct drive wheel that promises standards as close to perfection as possible.
 Precision, realism, immersion, power, these are all cornerstones of what a direct drive wheel is supposed to offer you.
 Today we’re going to take an in-depth examination of the AccuForce Pro V2 to see whether or not this wheel is really a good product for racing sim pilots.

 The AccuForce Pro V2 Steering Wheel

 The first thing you’ll notice when looking at the AccuForce Pro V2 is how it refers to itself: a professional racing simulator steering wheel.
 This is a promise it keeps with flying colours.
 It may not be the prettiest wheel on the market, but it’s one of (if not the) most well-crafted.
 Unfortunately for console gamers, this wheel is only compatible with PCs.
 Having said that, this wheel is a testament to how accurate modern direct drive systems can be (we don’t want to spoil too much, as we’ll go further in-depth under the features section).

 Features & Benefits

 When looking at the Pro V2 you’ll often come across an “auto-optimizing” feature.
 This is essentially the AccuForce Pro V2 deciding that you deserve your own tiny engineering team.
-This incredible machine will be able to change its settings to best mirror what you need.
-It can be auto-optimized to fit your driving style, your driving line, what track you’re on, what car you’re using, how these two interact.
+This incredible machine will be able to change its settings to fit your driving style, track, and car.
 It’s entirely optional, so if you’re someone who enjoys making these changes personally, have no fear.
 Still, for those of us who look forwards to the racing part more than the purely mechanical aspect of finding the best car layout, this feature will do a lot for you.

 No Input Lag